parisyup/carRegistryRepo/Kotlin/README.md

 }
 ```

-After trigger the IssueCarTokensFlow flow, hop to `GET /flow/{holdingidentityshorthash}/{clientrequestid}` and enter the short hash(Faris's hash) and clientrequestid to view the flow result
+After trigger the IssueCarFlow flow, hop to `GET /flow/{holdingidentityshorthash}/{clientrequestid}` and enter the short hash(Faris's hash) and clientrequestid to view the flow result

 #### Step 2: List the car state
 Go to `POST /flow/{holdingidentityshorthash}`, enter the identity short hash(Bob's hash) and request body:
 ```
 {
     "clientRequestId": "list-1",
-    "flowClassName": "com.r3.developers.samples.tokens.workflows.ListCarFlow",
+    "flowClassName": "com.r3.developers.samples.CarRegistry.workflows.ListCarFlow",
     "requestBody": {}
 }
 ```
-After trigger the ListCarTokens flow, again, we need to hop to `GET /flow/{holdingidentityshorthash}/{clientrequestid}`
+After trigger the ListCar flow, again, we need to hop to `GET /flow/{holdingidentityshorthash}/{clientrequestid}`
 and check the result.

-#### Step 3: Transfer the car token with `TransferCarTokenFlow`
+#### Step 3: Transfer the car info with `TransferCarFlow`
 In this step, Faris will request a service from the service centre.
 Goto `POST /flow/{holdingidentityshorthash}`, enter the identity short hash and request body.
 Use Bob's holdingidentityshorthash to fire this post API.
 ```
 {
     "clientRequestId": "transfer-1",
-    "flowClassName": "com.r3.developers.samples.tokens.workflows.TransferCarTokenFlow",
+    "flowClassName": "com.r3.developers.samples.CarRegistry.workflows.TransferCarFlow",
     "requestBody": {
 "consumed": "False",
 "mileage" : "11000",